11 reasons to love Valentine’s Day in Hampshire

 Say it with flowers

 Or rather, Snowdrops.
-In among the top 10 best places to see the tiny white jewels is Mottisfont near Romsey.
+In among the best places to see the tiny white jewels is Mottisfont near Romsey.
 Take a stroll hand-in-hand through the estate’s gardens before ducking inside to warm up with a delicious cream tea.